RobinVA-UIT/robinva-uit.github.io/_posts/FixingTips/2026-07-26-Discord_Streaming_Window.md

 <a id="not_auto_open"></a>

--  However, only KDE and GNOME automatically activates `graphical-session.target`, but Hyprland does not.
+-  However, only KDE and GNOME automatically activates `graphical-session.target`, but Hyprland does not;

+- In Hyprland, `graphical-session.target` is activated via `hyprland-session.target`.

 To see the unit service config file of `xdg-desktop-portal`, run `systemctl --user cat xdg-desktop-portal.service`: